1975 United Kingdom European Communities membership referendum

-This was the first national referendum ever to be held throughout the United Kingdom, and would remain the only UK-wide referendum until the 2011 referendum on the Alternative Vote system was held thirty-six years later.
-It was also the only national referendum to be held on the UK's relationship with Europe until the 2016 referendum on continued EU membership.

-The electorate expressed significant support for EC membership, with 67% in favour on a national turnout of 64%.
-In a 1975 pamphlet Prime Minister Harold Wilson said: "I ask you to use your vote.
+In a 1975 pamphlet, Prime Minister Harold Wilson said: "I ask you to use your vote.
 For it is your vote that will now decide.
 The Government will accept your verdict."
 The pamphlet also said: "Now the time has come for you to decide.
 The Government will accept your decision — whichever way it goes."
+The electorate expressed significant support for continued EC membership, with 67% in favour on a national turnout of 64%.

+This was the first national referendum ever to be held throughout the United Kingdom but due to the ancient principle of parliamentary sovereignty the result could not be binding on either the Government or Parliament, and would remain the only UK-wide referendum until the 2011 referendum on the Alternative Vote system was held thirty-six years later.
+It was also the only national referendum to be held on the UK's relationship with Europe until the 2016 referendum on continued EU membership.

-The February 1974 general election had yielded a Labour minority government, which then won a majority in the October 1974 general election.
+The February 1974 general election had yielded a Labour minority government, which went on to win a very small overall majority in the October 1974 general election.
 Labour pledged in its February 1974 manifesto to renegotiate the terms of British accession to the EC, and then to consult the public on whether Britain should remain in the EC on the new terms, if they were acceptable to the government.
 The Labour Party had historically feared the consequences of EC membership, such as the large differentials between the high price of food under the Common Agricultural Policy and the low prices prevalent in Commonwealth markets, as well as the loss of both economic sovereignty and the freedom of governments to engage in socialist industrial policies, and party leaders stated their opinion that the Conservatives had negotiated unfavourable terms for Britain.
 The EC heads of government agreed to a deal in Dublin on 11 March 1975; Wilson declared: "I believe that our renegotiation objectives have been substantially though not completely achieved", and said that the government would recommend a vote in favour of continued membership.
 On 9 April, the House of Commons voted by 396 to 170 to continue within the Common Market on the new terms.
 Along with these developments, the government drafted a Referendum Bill, to be moved in case of a successful renegotiation.